 The powers and duties of the ombudsman include:

-- Creating and maintaining an anonymous reporting system for judicial personnel to submit complaints;
+- Creating and maintaining an anonymous reporting system for complainants to submit complaints;

-- Helping complainants understand their rights and options in reporting and filing a complaint with the commission and other appropriate authorities;
+- Helping complainants understand their rights and options in reporting and filing a complaint with the commission on judicial discipline (commission) and other appropriate authorities;

 - Providing complainants with necessary referrals for additional support services and care if needed or requested;